Skip to Content

 Jenny has published articles on a range of areas in women's history including nineteenth-century philanthropy and social reform, the development of class sensibilities, the history of women writers, and female emigration.
 Her research has been published in a range of journals including: a:b Auto/Biography Studies, Australasian Victorian Studies Journal, Communication Journal of New Zealand, Feminist Review, Gender, Place, and Culture, History Now, Journal of Lesbian Studies, Life Writing, Media History, Nineteenth-Century Gender Studies, Turnbull Library Record, Women's Studies International Forum and Women's Studies Journal.

 Jenny's current research is on the history of women and parliamentary representation in New Zealand.
-Her most recent book, Petticoats in Parliament: From women's suffrage to a seat in the House (Otago University Press, forthcoming, 2020) is a history of the passing of the Women's Parliamentary Rights Act 1919 and the struggle for women to acheive a seat in the New Zealand House of Representatives.
-Her book Maiden Speeches (forthcoming) focuses on what women had to say when they first took their seats in Parliamen.
-Jenny is also researching the women who were appointed to the Legislative Council.
+Her most recent book, From women's suffrage to a seat in the House: the path to Parliament for New Zealand women (Otago University Press, due for release in May 2020) is a history of the passing of the Women's Parliamentary Rights Act 1919 and the struggle for women to acheive a seat in the New Zealand House of Representatives.
+Her book Maiden Speeches (forthcoming) focuses on what women had to say when they first took their seats in Parliament.
+Jenny is also researching toward a book on the experiences of the women who were appointed to the Legislative Council.

 21st Century Citizenship